Up05/linkedin/ulang.md

 # ulang

-Over last summer, I wanted to make some bigger project in Java as a good {project for work showcase}.
+Last summer, I wanted to make some bigger project in Java to have a nice portfolio piece under my belt.
 I had just finished my TOML parser, which was just a lovely experience of a straight week of coding.
 And back then, I had no idea how programming language compilers were made; the problem space was just mystical to me, and I really don't like that in software.
 And I, generally, only like black boxes that you use to cook salmon.
 So I made my own interpreted language in Java called ulang.

 The syntax is somewhat similar to Odin/Go:
 ```